With Slack, Gozney Heats Up Productivity and Connection

 Seamless cross-continental collaboration

-Staying connected in Slack channels helps Gozney’s team members ideate, plan, and execute everything from social content to in-person events, all whilst fostering camaraderie and company culture.
+Staying connected in Slack channels helps Gozney’s team members ideate, plan, and execute everything from social content to in-person events, all while fostering camaraderie and company culture.

-To maximise that efficiency, Gulian organises every event into its own Slack channel, then uses Slack canvases to provide all relevant stakeholders real-time visibility into project updates.
+To maximize that efficiency, Gulian organizes every event into its own Slack channel, then uses Slack canvases to provide all relevant stakeholders real-time visibility into project updates.
 Canvases allow her to take notes in a shareable, living document, without having to leave Slack.

-Slack’s VIP feature also helps Gulian organise communications.
+Slack’s VIP feature also helps Gulian organize communications.
 Contacts marked as VIPs automatically receive a dedicated section at the top of her sidebar for unread messages, streamlining timely responses and reducing noise.

 Janey Feller, a customer service specialist at Gozney, leverages Slack to swarm with internal teams, resolving customer issues at lightning speed and keeping customer satisfaction high.

 Although Slack serves as a stellar productivity tool, Baker also notes that Slack’s ease of use helps foster relationships and maintain the company’s authentically creative, collaborative culture (often with the help of emoji like the beloved party parrot).
-‘We use Slack so conversationally that we’re able to stay true to the fun, good-humoured nature of our brand,’ he says.
+“We use Slack so conversationally that we’re able to stay true to the fun, good-humored nature of our brand,” he says.

 Speeding up content approvals and onboarding processes